edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     ```

     :::info
-    This command creates IAM configuration on the Azure region `westus` using a new resource group `constellTest` and a new service principal `spTest`.
+    This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.
     :::

     </tabItem>